Progress chart for CAFM, IT and management, clear visualisation of industry developments and IT solutions.

 Myth 5: Maturity levels are static and do not change

-Another common mistake!
-The degree of process maturity is dynamic and is subject to constant change due to technological developments.
-Developments and market requirements.
-This means that your maturity optimisation strategies also need to be regularly adapted.
+Another common misconception!
+Process maturity is dynamic and subject to constant change due to technological Developments and market requirements.
+This means that your strategies for optimising maturity levels must also be regularly adjusted.

-"Misunderstandings about the maturity model are like stumbling blocks on the path to efficiency - you have to overcome them to move forward!"
+„Misunderstandings about the maturity model are like stumbling blocks on the path to efficiency – you have to overcome them in order to move forward!“

 Are you ready to leave these myths behind?
 Take full advantage of the maturity model and take your facility management to the next level!
 After all, knowledge is power – and the more we understand, the better we can act.